 Local authorities have a number of powers to deal with noise.
 The main legislation is that relating to statutory nuisance in Part III of the Environmental Protection Act 1990.

-Noise from neighbours is a common source of nuisance and can originate from barking dogs, loud music, machinery, construction, DIY activities, alarms and frequent parites.
+Noise from neighbours is a common source of nuisance and can originate from barking dogs, loud music, machinery, alarms and frequent parties.
+Neighbours may undertake construction and DIY activities at their premises during normal daytime hours.
+However, if works are unreasonable or occurring at antisocial hours, we can investigate.

 Please note that some neighbour noises, such as from children, raised voices, footsteps, doors being closed etc, cannot normally be dealt with under the Environmental Protection Act, as this is often an indication of poor sound insulation or may constitute everyday living.
 Also, the council has no enforcement powers to remedy complaints of noise caused by aircraft, road traffic and trains.